Jaafar-G/ctf-writeups/RopEmporium/ret2win.md

     pwntools

-Detailed Approach:
+Detailed Approach

-    Step 1: I knew that i had to locate the function that needed to be called to i first wanted to locate the adress of it.
+    Step 1.
+I knew that i had to locate the function that needed to be called to i first wanted to locate the adress of it.
 To do this i opened gdb and used the info functions to find the address of ret2win, as seen in the photo below.

     Step 2: The next thing i did was find out how many bytes it took to overflow.